Golf Etiquette for Beginners: Things Every Golfer Should Know

-Another way to keep play moving quickly is to make sure that you leave your trolley or bag to the side of the green in the direction of the next tee.
+Another way to keep play moving quickly is to make sure that you leave your trolley or bag to the side of the putting green in the direction of the next tee box.
 Watching a group putt out only to see them head in the opposite direction to collect their bag or trolley is pretty frustrating.

 You should always fill out your scorecard while waiting to play on the next tee.
 Don’t stand on the previous screen counting back the shots you or your partner played.
 The group behind are standing there with steam coming out of their ears!

-At the very least you need to keep up with the group in front of you.
+At the very least you need to keep up with the group ahead of you.
 Should you be unable to maintain that pace of play then you should think about allowing faster groups through.